 Some programs accommodate only one scenario, while others accommodate all three.
 Again, what’s important is that arrangements are agreed upon ahead of time.

 Once the people involved are familiar with the standard procedures and protocols, dropping off program cats at the clinic becomes a routine activity.
-However, this is also a critical step in the process because it’s often the only opportunity to convey important information to veterinary staff from CCP staff and volunteers, shelter staff and volunteers, enforcement officers, residents turning in a stray or anybody else involved with the cat’s intake.
+However, this is also a critical step in the process because it’s often the only opportunity to convey important information to veterinary staff from CCP staff and volunteers, shelter staff and volunteers, field services officers, residents turning in a stray or anybody else involved with the cat’s intake.
 For example, a caregiver’s note could indicate that the cat is limping or needs extra services (e.g., dental work, flea treatment).
 Surgery sheets (completed legibly) are used to document such information.
 (See the appendix for an example.)

 One of the best things to help accommodate the high number of cats is consistency.
 We have established trust and good working relationships with Best Friends’ staff.
 We all do our best to accommodate one another, and we go out of our way to communicate clearly, concisely and in a timely manner.
 It all boils down to respect.